gregkroon/HarnessKustomizePlugin/README.md

 3. Add the plugin config yaml to the root of your kustomize repo HarnessKustomizePlugin.yaml

-4. Reference it in your kustomization.yaml (see example in this repo)
+4. Reference it in your kustomization.yaml (see kustomization.yaml example in this repo)

-transformers:
-- HarnessKustomizePlugin.yaml

 5. Configure the plugin directory as per documentation and delegate path above https://docs.harness.io/article/zrz7nstjha-use-kustomize-for-kubernetes-deployments